-Since CrossFit means you’ll need to move in different ways, change directions, and lift some very heavy weights, you’ll need a lot of support to complete the lifting and jumps.
+Since CrossFit means you’ll need to move in different ways, change directions, and lift some very heavyweights, you’ll need a lot of support to complete the lifting and jumps.
 CrossFit shoes provide the foundational support and balance to help you with all these movements, preventing slipping, falling, and injury.
-CrossFit shoes are going to weigh more than a running shoe, but that’s because of their many unique features that are necessary to have on the shoe that help you perform well during CrossFit.
+CrossFit shoes are going to weigh more than a running shoe, but that’s because of their many unique features that are necessary to have on the shoe that helps you perform well during CrossFit.

 While both CrossFit shoes and running shoes can be durable and made to last, you’re much better off getting CrossFit shoes if you really want to do well in CrossFit.
 You might be able to get away with using running shoes for a time, but you’ll miss out on the benefits that can really boost your performance when you exercise.
 Also, you’re more likely to injure yourself if you wear running shoes during CrossFit, something you probably want to avoid at all costs.

-Q: Can I use basketball shoes for CrossFit?
+q: Can I use basketball shoes for CrossFit?

 It might be tempting to grab an old pair of basketball shoes you already have to help save you a bit of money before going to any CrossFit training.
-However, this isn’t really a good replacement, and basketball shoes might sound like the movements in the game are comparable to CrossFit, but they don’t give you the coverage, support, and balance you need.
+However, this isn’t a good idea.
+Basketball shoes might sound like the movements in the game are comparable to CrossFit, but they don’t give you the coverage, support, and balance you need.
 Basketball shoes are made to be heavier and bulkier, and many are high-tops, which won’t give you the flexibility you’ll need to move well during CrossFit.
 You won’t find basketball shoes nearly as comfortable if you use them to do CrossFit in, and you might wind up injuring yourself because they restrict your movement.

 In comparison, good CrossFit shoes will give you a nice, flat sole and allow your foot to move evenly over the floor, balancing you out and supporting you during heavy lists.
 Basketball shoes do not have flat soles, and that’s going to cause a problem for effective movement in CrossFit.
 Even though basketball shoes do cushion you when you jump, they won’t work well to balance you out or support you through all the elements and movements required in CrossFit, so it’s better to stay away from them and purchase a decent pair of CrossFit shoes.

-Q: What do I need to look at for weightlifting, gymnastics, or running?
+q: What do I need to look at for weightlifting, gymnastics, or running?

-When looking at CrossFit shoes, you want something that’s going to combine with good versatility to cover you for everything you do, and that includes weightlifting, gymnastics, and running.
+When looking at CrossFit shoes, you want something that’s going to combine comfort with the versatility you need for everything you do, and that includes weightlifting, gymnastics, and running.
 Most CrossFit shoes are designed well to provide good performance for all of these features, and some will offer better options than others to give you more benefits with one CrossFit focus.
 Finding a shoe that balances everything well can be difficult, and you might need to make some trade-offs, but if you know that you do better in one part of CrossFit, you might need to pick shoes that will help you out in the area where you need more help.
-So, if one of the features of CrossFit training isn’t working out as well as others, think about getting shoes that can help boost your level where you are weaker, so that you more effectively balance yourself out.
+So, if one of the features of CrossFit training isn’t working out as well as others, think about getting shoes that can help boost your level where you are weaker so that you more effectively balance yourself out.